How AR is Transforming the Retail Experience

 Both brands and retailers realize that they need a more powerful method of engaging with the customer.
 Augmented reality (AR) is a technology that has been on the horizon for many years now but still remains shrouded in mystery for many retailers, brands and consumers.
 AR allows an interactive experience which incorporates sensory elements augmented by computer-generated information.
 Even though AR is still in the beginning stages in terms of retail, it offers a new method of exciting consumers, which is more economical than physical experiences.
 AR experiences can also be customized to a specific environment and can convey a sensory connection with a product in a matter of minutes.

 According to a report from Business Insider, 75% of customers now expect retailers to offer an AR experience.
 Mobile AR in retail is likely to boom as Apple and Google continue to build their AR platforms ARKit and ARCore which expand the market exponentially.
-There are many ways AR can be used to increase a retailer’s bottom line and work wonders for things like brand awareness, geographic reach and conversion rates.
+There are many ways AR software can be used to increase a retailer’s profit and work wonders for things like brand awareness, geographic reach and conversion rates.
 Let’s look at some of the ways augmented reality is transforming the retail experience.

 AR in Cosmetics Sales